Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we study the Bayesian multi-task variable selection problem and prove a high-dimensional strong selection consistency result for the multi-task spike-and-slab variable selection (\SSVS{}) model we propose.
 By extending the SuSiE model of~\citet{wang2020simple} to multiple data sets, we show that \SSVS{} can be approximated by a model we call muSuSiE, which further enables us to propose a variational Bayes algorithm, IBSS, for efficiently approximating the posterior distribution of \SSVS{}.
 Simulation results show that, compared with performing variable selection separately for multiple data sets, the proposed method can achieve a significantly larger sensitivity at the cost of a slightly decreased precision.
 Next, we consider the problem of learning multiple DAG models.
-Observing that given the order of the variables, we can quickly learn multiple DAGs simultaneously using IBSS, we propose an efficient order MCMC sampler targeting a Gibbs posterior distribution on the order space.
+Observing that we can quickly learn multiple DAGs simultaneously using IBSS given the order of the variables, we propose an efficient order MCMC sampler targeting a Gibbs posterior distribution on the order space.
 Both simulation results and real data analysis show that the proposed algorithm is able to identify substantially more edges shared across the data sets while still controlling the false positive rate.

 This work also opens up some interesting problems for future research.
 First, we build the strong selection consistency for the \SSVS{} model while the variational algorithm we propose is based on the muSuSiE model.
-It would be interesting to investigate whether we can establish high-dimensional consistency results directly for the SuSiE or muSuSiE model under some mild conditions, which would serve as a more powerful theoretical guarantee for variational Bayesian model selection.
-Second, one can extend the posterior consistency results for the \SSVS{} model to multi-task structure learning, but this probably requires assuming some restrictive conditions such as strong faithfulness~\citep{nandy2018high}.
-Last, note that the proposed algorithm for learning multiple DAGs can be seen as a combination of the IBSS algorithm and a vanilla Metropolis-Hastings algorithm on the order space.
+It would be interesting to investigate whether we can establish high-dimensional consistency results directly for the SuSiE or muSuSiE model under some mild conditions, which would serve as a more powerful theoretical guarantee for variational Bayesian variable selection.
+Second, one can extend the posterior consistency result for the \SSVS{} model to multi-task structure learning, but this probably requires assuming some restrictive conditions such as strong faithfulness~\citep{nandy2018high}.
+Last, the proposed algorithm for learning multiple DAGs can be seen as a combination of the IBSS algorithm and a vanilla Metropolis-Hastings algorithm on the order space.
 Hence, more advanced MCMC sampling techniques (e.g. parallel tempering) can be used to further accelerate the mixing of the sampler.